Updated: Jul 25

 In 2016, we relocated to Chicago, which is where Edgar was raised.
 Although we didn’t travel in the same plane, Buster stayed at a pet hotel in Amsterdam and arrived a day after us.
 I’ll never forget how he started meowing the moment he heard me calling his name after entering the cargo facility at the airport.
 Buster had never looked happier, especially when we arrived home and saw his belongings were already there.

 Some months later, Buster began developing a cold.
 His nose was watery, and he made a lot of guttural noises.
 We took him to the vet and were given some medication that eventually healed him.
-The following months, the symptoms would come and go.
+In the following months, the symptoms would come and go.
 It looked like the medicines were only acting as a patch.
 Still, he was doing good for the most part.

 But in early 2018, Buster’s behavior started to change.
 He became more lethargic, started missing the litter box, and began hiding from us.
 He had also lost a lot of weight.
 He could barely breathe through the nose, which we would have to clean several times a day.
 His mucus became yellow at first, then bloody.